linl33/bohemia/guides/guide_census_form.md

 Password: data
 ```
 - Go back to the main page of the ODK Collect android app
 - Select "Get Blank Form".
-The app will now connect to our server
+The app will now connect to our server.
-- Select the form and click "Get Selected"
+- Select the form names "Census" and click "Get Selected".
+- If successful, you will be prompted by a pop-up titled "Downlaod Results" and it will confirm the connection was succesful.
+Select "OK" (This will bring you back to the Main page")
-- On the main page of the app, select "Fill Blank Form" and select your recently uploaded form
+- On the main page of the app, select "Fill Blank Form" and select your recently uploaded form (a brief window should pop-up "Loading form")
-- You can now fill out the form
+- You may be prompted by the app to allow it to have access to your phone.
+- You will be brought to the first page of the form.
+To continue, swipe left.
+- You will not be able to continue the survey unless all required questions are answered (they are indicated).

 ## For engineers